pblachut/AndroidDatabinding/readme.md

 ## 11.05.2016 UPDATE

 After the publication of this text I discovered that two way binding is partially supported in the newest Android Studio 2.1. and the newest gradle 2.1.0.
-There is no public announcement about this but only [post on Google Software Engineer blog](https://halfthought.wordpress.com/2016/03/23/2-way-data-binding-on-android/)
+There is no public announcement about this but only [post on George Mount blog](https://halfthought.wordpress.com/2016/03/23/2-way-data-binding-on-android/)

 There are no much differences of using this binding in comparision to one way binding.
 View model should have also public `ObservableField<>` type field or public getter and setter.
 Difference is in the layout file.
 Instead using `@{...}` like it was in one way binding, `@={...}` symbol should be used.
 There is no need to define own attributes like it was described in previous chapter.